What attracted you to join the business in 2009?

 I have always loved recruitment as we get to work with so many great clients and candidates through different stages of their journey.
 You get to know a lot about the businesses you are working with and the various different characters you encounter.
 You are always learning something new.

 I have developed some great friendships from my time in recruitment and gained a lot of personal satisfaction from seeing the organisations and people I work with grow and develop.
-I really enjoy assisting candidates to grow and develop through their careers by offering intelligent advice which lead to smart career choices.
+I really enjoy assisting candidates to grow and develop through their careers by offering intelligent advice which leads to smart career choices.

 I am also lucky to work with a great business partner who is on the same page in terms of their approach to business and life.
+We have a fantastic team with us at HorizonOne and I genuinely enjoy coming to work!

 What do you see as the future for professional recruitment going forward?

-The future of professional recruitment revolves around both how you add-value, and how you demonstrate that value.
+The future of professional recruitment revolves around both how you add value, and how you demonstrate that value.
 Recruitment service providers come and go quickly, particularly in those markets which have typically encouraged the surface level, low value, CV flicking services.

 What achievements are you most proud of from your time at the helm of HorizonOne?